buserror/libmui/README.md

 The other things I don't like with the trendy IM UIs is that they promise you that you don't have to keep a separate state around blah blah, however they forget to mention that there IS a state kept for you, based on hash values, and if you are unlucky enough to have a hash clash, you are screwed.
 I've seen that happen in real life, and it's not pretty to debug.

-I miss the days were UIs were /crafted/ not just decided for you bad a bad 'layouting' engine with huge rectangular flat buttons and no sense whatsoever of 'design' or usability.
+I miss the days were UIs were /crafted/ not just decided for you by a bad 'layouting' engine with huge rectangular flat buttons and no sense whatsoever of 'design' or usability.

 Also, I realized I had quite a few bits that I could use to make my own library anyway, so I started to do that.